DCAG/Sanitization/ReadMe.md

 Kiwi, Oreo, Menta, Kiwi
 ```

+Transitive replacement happened (Apple->Banana->Kiwi => Apple->Kiwi).

-If the order of rules is changed it has different result, as seen here:
+If the order of rules is switched it has different result, as seen here:

 ```powershell
 @(